 Here you can find links to videos of various events associated with the British Association for Victorian Studies, namely the annual ‘BAVS Talks’ event in which four leading Victorianists from across the UK are invited to give filmed talks about their research.
 This event has been running since 2015.
-The next BAVS Talks event will be held at the University of Liverpool on 8 May 2019.
-Embedded below are all four of the 2018 BAVS Talks at the University of Surrey, which will play consecutively.
+The most recent BAVS Talks event was held at the University of Liverpool on 8 May 2019.
+Embedded below are all four of the 2019 BAVS Talks, which will play consecutively.

 BAVS Talks 2016: